 The ECO-Steel Air-Cooled and Insulated Chimney is intended for use on Isokern fireplaces.
 Do not use with forced draft or positive-pressure appliances.
-The ECO-Steel Air-Cooled and Insulated chimney system is designed to extend a maximum of 60 feet vertically and with a maximum of two (2) offset (four elbows total) of up to 30° from vertical.
+The ECO-Steel Air-Cooled and Insulated chimney system is designed to extend a maximum of 60 feet vertically.
+A maximum of 30° from vertical is allowed with a total of four 30° elbows (4 elbows) for each chimney installation on naturally drafting fireplaces.
 Contact Local Building or Fire Officials about restrictions and installation inspection in your area.
-These instructions must be followed in all details and failure to do so may result in a hazardous installation.
+These instructions must be followed in all detail and failure to do so may result in a hazardous installation.

-ECO-STEEL Air-Cooled Chimney is not designed for use on products that operate at continuous temperatures more than 1000° F. The following instructions are a general representation for ECO-STEEL & ECO-STEEL+ Chimney Installation.
+The following instructions are a general representation for ECO-STEEL & ECO-STEEL+ Chimney Installation:

-Creosote and Soot - Formation and Need for Removal When wood is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to create creosote.
+- ECO-STEEL Air-Cooled Chimney is not designed for use on products that operate at continuous temperatures in excess of 1000°F. - Creosote and Soot Formation and Need for Removal: When wood is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to create creosote.
 The creosote vapors condense in the relatively cool chimney flue of the slow burning fire.
 As a result, creosote residue accumulates on the flue lining.
 When ignited, the creosote makes an extremely hot fire.
 The chimney should be inspected at least once every two (2) months during the heating season to determine if a creosote or soot buildup has occurred.
-If creosote or soot has accumulated, it should be removed to reduce the risk of chimney fire.

-Chimneys must be installed so that access is provided for inspection and cleaning.

-Never fill any required clearance space with insulation or any other building materials surrounding the chimney.

-Do not use a fireplace for food grilling.
-Grease from foods can collect in chimney causing fireplace to become a potential fire hazard.

-Some chemical Chimney cleaners can be harmful to the chimney.
+If creosote or soot has accumulated, it should be removed to reduce the risk of chimney fire. - Chimneys must be installed so that access is provided for inspection and cleaning. - Never fill any required clearance space with insulation or any other building materials surrounding the chimney. - Do not use a fireplace for food grilling.
+Grease from foods can collect in chimney causing fireplace to become a potential fire hazard. - Some chemical chimney cleaners can be harmful to the chimney.
 These cause accelerated oxidation or corrosion.
 If chemical cleaners are used, they must be non-corrosive in nature.
 If a brush is used, it must be of proper size with plastic bristles.
-Have your chimney cleaned by a professional, certified chimney sweep.

-If a flue fire occurs, close all possible air inlets, and call your Fire Department.
-Do not use the chimney again until it has been inspected by a Certified Chimney Sweep for possible damage.

-Exterior metal parts, with exception of the top portion of the chimney cap, can be painted with a high temperature rust proof paint.
+Have your chimney cleaned by a professional, certified chimney sweep. - If a flue fire occurs, close all possible air inlets, and call your Fire Department.
+Do not use the chimney again until it has been inspected by a Certified Chimney Sweep for possible damage. - Exterior metal parts, with exception of the top portion of the chimney cap, can be painted with a high temperature rust proof paint.
 Wash the metal surface with a vinegar and water solution to remove any residue before painting.
-Painting the chimney will help to increase chimney life.

-Earthcore assumes no liability for structural damage or roof contamination as the result of creosote formation.
-It is the owner's responsibility to comply with inspection and cleaning requirements as described in these instructions, and those of the appliance manufacturer.

-Interior chimneys shall be enclosed where they extend through closets, storage areas, occupied spaces, or anywhere the surface of the chimney could be contacted by persons or combustible materials.
+Painting the chimney will help to increase chimney life. - Earthcore assumes no liability for structural damage or roof contamination as the result of creosote formation.
+It is the owner's responsibility to comply with inspection and cleaning requirements as described in these instructions, and those of the appliance manufacturer. - Interior chimneys shall be enclosed where they extend through closets, storage areas, occupied spaces, or anywhere the surface of the chimney could be contacted by persons or combustible materials.
 The air space between the outer wall of the chimney and the enclosure shall not be less than 2 inches.